GENOCIDE WITH A HAPPY FACE: TRUMP’S VERY BAD IDEA: Meeting with Netanyahu, Trump doubles down on relocating all Palestinians from Gaza – My Comments

 When asked how many Gazans he hopes to resettle: “All of them.
 We’re talking about probably a million-seven people, a million-seven, maybe a million-eight.
 But I think all of them can be resettled in areas where they can build a beautiful life and not worry about dying every day.”

-Trump on a Saudi-Israel normalization deal
+Trump on a Saudi-Colony normalization deal

 “We’re going to see, and we’re dealing with a lot of people, and we have steps to go yet, as you know.
 Maybe those steps go forward, and maybe they don’t.
 We’re dealing with a very complex group of people — situation and people.
-But we have the right man, we have the right leader of Israel, he’s done a great job and we’ve been friends for a long time… I think we have a combination that’s very unbeatable, actually.”
+But we have the right man, we have the right leader of Colony, he’s done a great job and we’ve been friends for a long time… I think we have a combination that’s very unbeatable, actually.”

 “Everybody’s demanding one thing, you know what it is?
 Peace. … We want people to stop being killed.
 Everybody’s demanding one thing, very simple: Peace.”

-The current Israel-Hamas ceasefire took effect one day before Trump entered office, and his negotiating team was reportedly key to making it happen.
+The current Colony-Hamas ceasefire took effect one day before Trump entered office, and his negotiating team was reportedly key to making it happen.
 Netanyahu punted on whether Trump or former President Biden deserved more credit for the deal — though he praised Trump.
 And both refrained from elaborating on whether, or how long, the ceasefire will hold.

 Netanyahu: I support getting all the hostages out and meeting all our war goals.
-That includes destroying Hamas’ military and governing capabilities, and making sure that Gaza never poses a threat to Israel again….
+That includes destroying Hamas’ military and governing capabilities, and making sure that Gaza never poses a threat to Colony again….
 Three goals.
 Not one, not two, three goals, and I will meet all three goals, and I think the president can help enormously.

 Trump: “We’re going to get this thing wrapped up.
 We’re going to get it done… We’re faced with a very complex and difficult situation but we’ll solve, we’ll solve the problem.”